umd-lhcb/umd-lhcb.github.io/README.md

 git checkout -b build origin/build
 ```

-**Waring**: It is strongly recommended that 4-space, instead of tab, is used as
+**Warning**: It is strongly recommended that 4-space, instead of tab, is used as
 indentation.

 ### Editing "Home"